nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `quit`
   * quit edit mode and discard all changes.

-#### Sort all notes : `sortnote`
+#### Sorting all notes : `sortnote`

-Sort every note on the note list alphabetically.
+Sorts every note on the note list alphabetically.

 Format: `sortnote`

-#### Find notes using a keyword : `findnote`
+#### Finding notes using a keyword : `findnote`

-Find notes whose names contain any of—or tags contain all of—the given keywords.
+Finds notes whose names contain any of—or tags contain all of—the given keywords.

 Format: `findnote c/NAME_KEYWORD... [t/TAG_KEYWORD]...`